‘The ISO Collection’ preparation

 what to expect during your session

-- The studio and equipment will have been set-up in advance for your particular session style.
+- The studio and equipment will have been set-up in advance for your session.

 - Children have short concentration spans, so I have many ideas and techniques to guide them through the session to keep it interesting and fun for them.
-Cute activities such as mock tea parties, kids tool sets and helium balloons are a welcome prop (for age 2 and up)!
+I use simple games, tickles, jokes and swap things around for your child to maintain interest.
+Helium balloons are a welcome prop (for age 2 and up)!
 So please bring helium balloons if you would like them in some photos.
 Whilst some props are used, they are not in every photo, I use them to get the angles and shots I want whilst maintaining a happy and interested child.

 - Sometimes I ask parents to take a few steps back and allow me to spend some time alone with their child (yet within sight).

 - During a newborn session, I work with how the baby is on the day.
 I never force certain poses so it’s a good idea to be flexible with your expectations.
 Babies will be babies and I aim to get the best from how they are at that moment.

 - Expect to ‘top up’ your baby with extra milk.
 I usually hear ‘they are not due for a feed now’ or ‘I just fed him’, but posing and moving them during a session is unfamiliar so they seek comfort, and to them comfort is milk (or a dummy) so have these on hand.
 Also the studio is warm so they may become thirsty earlier just as we would.

 - Get ready to LOVE your baby, children and partner even more.
 The most beautiful photos are those where parents show love and affection to their newborn and one another.
 Don’t be afraid to get close to each other.
 I usually ask you to cuddle your baby close to your face to create an intimate feel.